 Knead this on low for about 5 minutes.
 It's okay if it still seams a bit tacky, it will come together.

 Dust a bit of flour on your counter and put the dough on it.
 Use your hands to press the dough into a tight ball, seam side down put this back into your mixing bowl.

 Cover the dough with a tea towel and let it rise until doubled in size.
 The photo on the left is before the dough has risen, the photo on the right is after.

 Gingerbread Cinnamon Roll Filling

-    After your dough has double, it’s ready to roll it out and spread over the
+After your dough has doubled, it's ready to roll it out and spread the filling.

-    butter and filling.

-    You’ll want to dust your counter top with flour so it doesn’t stick.
-I like

-    to start rolling out my dough, lift it up, dust a bit more flour then turn

-    the dough over and continue rolling.
+You'll want to dust your counter with flour so the dough does not stick.
+I like to start rolling out my dough, lift it up, dust a bit more flour then turn the dough over and continue rolling.

-    Pour on your melted butter and using a pastry brush or the back of a spoon,

-    spread it all over.
-It's okay if you go to the edges but try to leave the

-    edges closest to you with at least a half inch bare.
+Pour on your melted butter and using a pastry brush or the back of a spoon, spread it all over.
+It's okay if you go to the edges but try to leave the edges closest to you with at least a half inch bare.

 Use your hands to spread the filling evenly across the buttery dough.
 The filling is made up of brown sugar and cinnamon.